 7. Masturbate before sex

 This is probably the oldest trick in the book, but that doesn’t mean that it doesn’t work.
-To the contrary, for many men, it works very well.
+To the contrary, for many

 The technique is simple, 30-60 mins before planned sex you masturbate.
 Depending on how comfortable you are with your partner you might want to do this together, and it can form part of foreplay (see above).